-All conference parking (including Buses, Van and Cars) must park in Lot 36, the large green parking lot on Mountain Avenue (see campus map).
-This is the location for Students & Staff “drop-off” and “pick-up”.
-Conference volunteers will be stationed at the drop off site and will direct students into the SOU Stevenson Union.
+(see campus map).
+All conference parking (including Buses, Van and Cars) must park in Lot 36 after dropping off the students.
+This is the large green parking lot on Mountain Avenue (see campus map).
+Conference volunteers will be stationed at the drop off site and will direct students into the welcoming session.

 If buses are not staying for the conference, they can then depart after students and staffs have unloaded.
 If buses are staying, they are directed to park in the back of Lot 36.
 To depart, at the END of the conference, students should walk with their chaperone to their bus parked in lot 36.

-The Cesar Chavez Leadership Conference will take place at the Stevenson Union, located on the campus of Southern Oregon University.
-SOU map [PDF].
+The Cesar Chavez Leadership Conference will take place at Southern Oregon University.